A class of silicon micromachined metasurface for the design of high-gain terahertz antennas

 Author(s)

-David González-Ovejero (California Institute of Technology)
+David Gonzalez-Ovejero (California Institute of Technology)

-Theodore Reck (California Institute of Technology)
+Theodore J. Reck (California Institute of Technology)

-Cecile Jung-Kubiak (California Institute of Technology)
+Cecile D. Jung-Kubiak (California Institute of Technology)

-M. Alonso-Delpino (California Institute of Technology)
+Maria Alonso-Delpino (California Institute of Technology)

-G. Chattopadhyay (California Institute of Technology)
+Goutam Chattopadhyay (California Institute of Technology)

 Affiliation